Any abusive relationship can be dangerous and difficult to get out of,

 and if he or she breaks the order, the police can enforce it and protect you.

 If you need help divorcing your abusive spouse, our experienced Yonkers

 divorce attorney is here to help.
-Contact The Law Firm of Wayne F. Crowe, Jr., P.C.
+Contact The King Law Firm

 today to get started.